 Specific accomplishments in pro competition?
 Extreme Challenge 50 tournament champion, Strikeforce middleweight contender.

-Ranks in any martial arts styles: Black belt in MACP (modern army combative), Black belt in Japanese Jiu-Jitsu
+Ranks in any martial arts styles: Black belt in MACP (modern army combative), Black belt in Brazilian Jiu-Jitsu

 Favorite grappling technique: Slam